Shenzhi-Chen/DeepSTARR-Mouse/README.md

 ```

 Where:
-* -i FASTA file with 1,001 bp DNA sequences as reference for random sequence generation
+* -i Path to the FASTA file used as a reference for random sequence generation (e.g., all_vista_seq.fa).
-* -w Number of designed sequences
+* -w The number of enhancers to design.
-* -v sequence-to-activity model used for enhancer activity optimization
+* -v Path to the sequence-to-activity model used for sequence enhancer activity optimization
-* -x sequence-to-accessibility model used for DNA accessibility optimization
+* -x Path to the sequence-to-accessibility model used for sequence DNA accessibility optimization
-* -a output directory
+* -a The directory where designed sequences will be saved.
-* -o 1/0 Not adjust dinuceotide ratio/Adjust dinuceotide ratio for random generated sequences
+* -o 1/0 Set to 0 to adjust dinucleotide frequencies of random sequences to match the reference, or 1 to skip adjustment.
-* -y Targeted DNA accessibility score
+* -y The target score for DNA accessibility optimization.
-* -z Targeted enhancer activity score
+* -z The target score for enhancer activity optimization.
-* -l Edit‑penalty parameter, The smaller this value the less edit on starting sequences
+* -l A parameter to control the magnitude of edits.
+Smaller values result in fewer edits to the starting sequences.

 ## Questions
 If you have any questions/requests/comments please contact me at [shenzhichen1999@gmail.com](mailto:shenzhichen1999@gmail.com).